manishkatyan/strapi-google-translator/README.md

 <h1 align="center">Translator</h1>
-<p align="center">Translator plugin to easily translate your Strapi content into multiple languages.</p>
+<p align="center">Easily translate your Strapi collections into multiple languages.
+It can easily be extedned to support relations and components.</p>

 <br />